pelithne/k8s/workshop.md

 b68fed4b66b6        redis             "docker-entrypoint..."
 57 seconds ago      Up 30 seconds       0.0.0.0:6379->6379/tcp          azure-vote-back
 ```

-### Test application locally
+### Test application
+The application you started in the previous step runs on your development machine in Azure.
+The VM you created has a public IP address, and this is what you should use to access the application.

+To find the public IP of your VM, you can check in the Azure Portal.
+Navigate to the VM that was created in the beginning of the workshop.
+In the ````Overview```` you will find the ````Public IP address````

-To see the running application, enter http://localhost:8080 in a local web browser.
-If you are using Docker Toolbox, the default address will be http://192.168.99.100:8080.
+To see the running application, enter http://<VM Public IP address> in a local web browser.

 The sample application loads, as shown in the following example: